IP Intensive Placements

 Society of Composers, Authors and Music Publishers of Canada (SOCAN)

-SOCAN is the Canadian copyright collective that administers the performing rights of more than 100,000 composer, author and m usic publisher members by licensing the use of their music in Canada.
-This internship is expected to involve a major piece of copyright litigation as well as other projects.
+SOCAN is the Canadian copyright collective that administers and protects the performing and reproduction rights of more than 160,000 songwriters, music publishers, composers and visual artists in Canada.
+This internship is expected to involve various matters, including copyright litigation, administrative law, music licensing, and general in-house issues.

 The Globe & Mail